sadeeqilu/front-end-dev-guide/README.md

 ### Views

-All the `mustache` files that have the `html` for rendering to browser.
+All the `mustache` files that contain the `html` for rendering to browser.
 This folder should contain at least one mustache file for the landing page and may contain other pages for news, awardees, contact, and FAQ.